 The result offers 10 the most profitable warehouse locations.
 The best choice is to open DCs in Lynchburg, Reno, Austin, and use the Port of New Orleans for transshipment.

-The Optimization Results page is opened by default.
+The Result Options table is opened by default over the map.
 It shows the result of the experiment

 with all the possible combinations filtered per Profit (NetOpt) statistics column.
 The top record of the table is the best one.